ibm-cloud-docs/watsonxdata/data_stream_confluent3presto.md

 You can query Confluent Tableflow tables using the {{site.data.keyword.lakehouse_full}} Presto engine by registering Tableflow as a custom data source.

-**Important**: Presto does not support vended-credentials.
+   Presto does not support vended-credentials.
 You must use provider-integrated storage (AWS S3, Azure Blob, or Google Cloud Storage) with explicit credentials.
 Confluent Managed Storage is not supported with Presto.
+   {: important}

 ## Before you begin
 {: #data_stream_confluent3presto_2}